top of page

 About

 After years of watching brilliant engagements produce reports instead of results, we decided to change that.
 We stopped advising and started building.
-The Sameritan Project is an Execution Tank — a nonprofit R&D lab that designs, tests, and refines working models rooted in circular economy principles, economic equity, and community resilience.
 We go beneath the surface to straighten out the bottlenecks others won't touch.
-We don’t just identify gaps, we close them.
-We don’t produce reports, we produce proof.
+We don't just identify gaps, we close them.
+We don't produce reports, we produce proof.

 Proof Over Theory